 We first of all make sure men know that if they have a prostate problem they should be thoroughly checked out by their Doctor.
 But what we are finding is that the people who come to us have usually already been down the allopathic route, without success.
 And they often see substantial improvement within a day or two of starting on D-Mannose, even when the problem has been with someone for months.
 In fact, an old gentleman who had been treated for prostate cancer, and picked up an infection in the process, took the trouble to come to our office.
 He was over the moon about the fact that he had just had his first pain free urination for two years.
 This was after just a few days of using D-Mannose.

 All bacteria depend on glycoconjugate attachment and the importance of this is gradually becoming recognised as a new way to deal with bacteria when antibiotics fail.
 By supplying exogenic supplementation with D-Mannose, you can very simply interfere with their attachment mechanisms.
-You don't kill the bacteria, you just make them slippery.
+You don't destroy the bacteria, you just make them slippery.
 You are taking them by the hand and gently escorting them out of the body.
 There are a few other steps that can be taken to enhance the effect of supplementation with D-Mannose when it is being used against prostatitis.
 Unlike the bladder, which is naturally flushed out every time someone urinates, the prostate has to be 'used' to expel the bacteria that the mannose is attached to.
 Otherwise they keep multiplying within the prostate tissues.

 It is useful for prostatitis sufferers who can do so, to expel the bacteria in the seminal fluid by ejaculation, followed by urination.
 Although this advice does not appear to be commonly given elsewhere, feedback from prostatitis sufferers is that it makes a major difference to the success of the treatment, and is worth doing even if it is initially painful.
 If the treatment is successful, the pain usually reduces quickly.